 Conducting Annual Updates

-All families must attend the update interview annually.
+Families generally are required to participate in an annual update interview, which must be attended by the head of household, spouse, or cohead.
+If participation in an in-person interview poses a hardship because of a family member’s disability, the family should contact the PHA to request a reasonable accommodation.

+Notification of annual update interviews will be sent by first-class mail, or hand delivered to the unit by Housing Authority of Danville personnel, and will contain the date, time, and location of the interview.
+In addition, it will inform the family of the information and documentation that must be brought to the interview.

+If the family is unable to attend a scheduled interview, the family should contact the PHA in advance of the interview to schedule a new appointment.
+In all circumstances, if a family does not attend the scheduled interview, the PHA will send a second notification with a new interview appointment time.

-Notification of the annual update will be sent by first-class mail and will inform the family of the information and documentation that must be provided to the PHA.
-The family will have 10 business days to submit the required information to the PHA.
-If the family is unable to obtain the information or documents within the required time frame, the family may request an extension.
-PHA will accept required documentation by mail, by email, by fax, or in person.
+Families will be asked to bring all required information (as described in the notice) to the annual update appointment.
+Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.

-If the family’s submission is incomplete, or the family does not submit the information in the required time frame, the PHA will send a second written notice to the family.
-The family will have 10 business days from the date of the second notice to provide the missing information or documentation to the PHA.

-If the family does not provide the required documents or information within the required time frame (plus any extensions), the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.
+If a family fails to attend two scheduled interviews without PHA approval, the family will be in violation of their lease and may be terminated in accordance with the policies in Chapter 13.

+An advocate, interpreter, or other assistant may assist the family in the interview process.

 Required Reporting

-The PHA will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family’s rent will change as a result of the increase.
-In all other cases, the PHA will note the information in the tenant file, but will not conduct an interim reexamination.
+The Housing Authority of Danville will only conduct interim reexaminations for families that qualify for the earned income disallowance (EID), and only when the EID family’s rent will change as a result of the increase, or a non-EID family has increase in income in excess of 25% of the total income into the household.
+In all other cases, the Housing Authority of Danville will note the information in the tenant file but will not conduct an interim reexamination.

 Effective Dates